 If your organization is part of an ACO or CIN, has employer wellness contracts, or offers a health plan, patient activation is likely already on your radar.
 A number of those contracts and plans incentivize both the patient and health system for annual well visits and on-time preventive care utilization.
 But, when it comes to driving adherence, success rates are often alarmingly low.
 Particularly during a pandemic, it’s hard for patients to see the value of routine visits and preventive care, and frequent communication through the right channels is critical.

-Here’s a few ways to reach your target audience with messages that drive action:
+Here are a few ways to reach your target audience with messages that drive action:

 - eBlasts to known patient lists that communicate the value of routine care, plus how to access it